Dr Alwin Chan

 Biography

-After calling to the bar in 2005, Alwin has developed a civil practice with emphasis to land and building management disputes.
-He joined The University of Hong Kong in 2015 and has since taught LLB, JD and PCLL courses, such as civil litigation, personal injuries, advocacy, professional practice & management, and land law.
+After calling to the bar in 2005, Alwin has developed a civil practice with an emphasis on land, building management and personal injuries matters.
+He joined HKU in 2015 and has since taught numerous LLB, JD, and PCLL courses, including civil litigation, land law (at all levels), conveyancing, civil advocacy, personal injuries, and professional practice & management.

 Current Teaching